-Distributed cloud is a collection of multiple, geographically distributed data centres.
-Each data centre is connected to the other data centres through high-speed networks.
+Distributed cloud is a collection of multiple, geographically distributed data center’s.
+Each data Centre is connected to the other data center’s through high-speed networks.

 Distributed clouds allow you to scale your application across multiple locations, reducing latency and increasing performance by distributing workloads across the network rather than having them all in one place.